Dolores River Canyon Country Protection Campaign

 The Dolores River Protection Campaign is a TCA Priority Campaign.
 Learn more here.

 Protection efforts have tended to be divided between the southern and northern regions.
-Advocates have been pushing for a 68,000-acre National Conservation Area designation for the southern portion since 2010.
-In 2022, Senator Bennet introduced the Dolores River National Conservation Area and Special Management Area Act, cosponsored by Senator Hickenlooper.
+Advocates have been working with local stakeholders on a National Conservation Area designation for the southern portion since 2010.
+In 2022, Senator Bennet introduced the 68,000 acre Dolores River National Conservation Area and Special Management Area Act, cosponsored by Senator Hickenlooper.
 Representative Boebert introduced companion legislation in the House.
 The legislation was reintroduced in both chambers in 2023.
 DRBA, as the local leader in the southern region, has continued to support this legislation.
-At the same time, the Dolores River Coalition, which includes local residents, outdoor recreation advocates, and conservation organizations, and is led by DRBA, has launched a broader National Monument campaign for permanent protection for the entirety of Dolores River Canyon Country in Colorado, including lands outside of the scope of the legislation.
+At the same time, the Dolores River Coalition, which includes local residents, outdoor recreation advocates, and conservation organizations, is working on a broader effort for permanent protection for the entirety of Dolores River Canyon Country in Colorado, including a National Monument in Montrose and Mesa Counties to the north of the NCA legislation.

-Moving forward, DRBA will continue to coordinate the Coalition and conduct outreach to the Ute Tribes and other Tribes in the region to understand their values, priorities, and interests in participating in this conservation effort.
-The Coalition will also work to formalize a national monument proposal and map that is vetted with local Tribes and community leaders, elected officials, and recreation groups.
-Funding from The Conservation Alliance will support the DRBA’s coordination and management of the Coalition and its leadership role in moving this campaign forward.
+Moving forward, the coalition will work to formalize a national monument proposal and map in the north that is vetted with local Tribes and community leaders, elected officials, recreation groups, and other stakeholders.
+Funding from The Conservation Alliance will support the DRBA’s coordination and management of the Coalition and its leadership role in moving this effort forward.